Jim Desmond CA-48 election night

 This is a developing story.
 This post will be updated as new vote counts are released.

-Desmond, the Republican former mayor of San Marcos who now represents a piece of CA-48 on the County Board of Supervisors, took 41.2% of the vote, per the initial count released Tuesday The Associated Press already determined he will advance.
+Desmond, the former mayor of San Marcos who now represents a piece of CA-48 on the County Board of Supervisors, took 41.6% of the vote as of early Wednesday morning.
+Von Wilpert, who represents the northern, inland suburbs in the city of San Diego, is in second with 19.7% of the vote.
+The Associated Press called the race for both candidates.

-Von Wilpert, who represents the northern suburbs in the city of San Diego, is in second with 20.2% of the early vote, giving her a comfortable early lead over the Democratic field vying to face Desmond.
-Ammar Campa-Najjar, a three-time Democratic candidate who faced overwhelming opposition spending in the closing weeks of the race, is in a distant third place, with 9.6% of the vote.
+Ammar Campa-Najjar, a three-time Democratic candidate who faced overwhelming opposition spending in the closing weeks of the race, finished in a distant third place with 9.6% of the vote.
+He conceded early Wednesday, saying his political career is permanently over.

 “I feel really good, we worked very hard for the last 15 months in this race and I’m happy with the results, and we’re moving on to November,” Desmond told Times of San Diego at the election night party at the US Grant Hotel.